Skip to main content

 Political Situation

-Political violence can occur in the run up to elections in Kenya.
-If travelling before or during an election you should monitor local media and follow the advice of local authorities.
+Political violence can occur in the run up to elections in Kenya and in recent months, the political opposition have called demonstrations.
+Irish citizens travelling to Kenya should always monitor local media and follow the advice of local authorities.
 Always avoid demonstrations, as they may turn violent.

 Outbreaks of violence between tribal groups, usually around land or livestock disputes, can occur from time-to-time in rural areas, particularly in Western and North Western Kenya.
 Irish citizens are advised to exercise caution, to monitor the Embassy travel advice, and follow the advice of local authorities.